Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Hochschild and quantum cohomologies

 We next define product structure on $CH(C[1],C[1])$.
 Let $\varphi = (\varphi_k)_{k=0}^{\infty}$, $\psi = (\psi_k)_{k=0}^{\infty}$.
 We put

 where

 Then

 defines an associative product. \begin{rem} \begin{enumerate} \item We can define $ \frak m_k(\varphi_1,\ldots,\varphi_k) $ in a similar way.
-It defines a structure of $A_{\infty}$ algebra on $CH(C[1],C[1])$. \item This $A_{\infty}$ structure is a particular case of one defined in \cite{fooo099} Theorem-Definition 7.55.
+It defines a structure of $A_{\infty}$ algebra on $CH(C[1],C[1])$. \item This $A_{\infty}$ structure is a particular case of one defined in \cite[Theorem-Definition 7.55]{fooo099}.
 Namely we consider the filtered $A_{\infty}$ category with one object whose endomorphism algebra is the $A_{\infty}$ algebra $C$.
 Then $CH(C[1],C[1])$ is identified with the set of all prenatural transformations from identity functor to identity functor.
-In \cite{fooo099} Theorem-Definition 7.55, the filtered $A_{\infty}$ structure of it is constructed.
+In \cite[Theorem-Definition 7.55]{fooo099}, the filtered $A_{\infty}$ structure is constructed on it.
 If we apply it to our particular case, it coincides with the above $A_{\infty}$ structure on $CH(C[1],C[1])$. \end{enumerate} \end{rem} \begin{clm} The map $\widehat{\frak q}$ defines a ring homomorphism

 Here we put quantum cohomology ring structure on the left hand side.
-The right hand side is $\delta$-cohomology of $HH(H(L;\Lambda_{0,nov})[1],H(L;\Lambda_{0,nov})[1])$, that is the Hochschild cohomology. \end{clm} \begin{rem} \begin{enumerate} \item When we consider several Lagrangian submanifolds instead of one Lagrangian submanifold, it forms a filtered $A_{\infty}$ category called Fukaya category.
+The right hand side is $\delta$-cohomology of $CH(H(L;\Lambda_{0,{\rm nov}})[1],H(L;\Lambda_{0,{\rm nov}})[1])$, that is the Hochschild cohomology. \end{clm} \begin{rem} \begin{enumerate} \item When we consider several Lagrangian submanifolds instead of one Lagrangian submanifold, it forms a filtered $A_{\infty}$ category called Fukaya category.
 Then we can modify the statement so that the right hand side is a Hochschild cohomology of Fukaya category. \item We can include bulk deformation by an element $\frak b \in H^{ev}(L;\Lambda_{0,{\rm nov}}^+)$ then Claim \ref{ringhomogeneral} still holds.
 Namely we put $QH(X;\Lambda_{0,{\rm nov}})$ the $\frak b$-deformed quantum cup product.
 (See (\ref{defcup2}).)
-We use also use $\frak b$-deformed $A_{\infty}$ structure on Floer cohomology of the right hand side of (\ref{ringhomogeneral}).
-Then (\ref{ringhomogeneral}) becomes a ring homomorphism in this generality. \end{enumerate} \end{rem} \begin{conj} We use quantum (higher) Massey product on $QH(X;\Lambda_{0,{\rm nov}})$ to obtain a filtered $A_{\infty}$ structure on it.
-(See \cite{fooo092} Corollary 1.10.)
-Then $(\ref{hatqmap})$ is extended to a filtered $A_{\infty}$ homomorphism. \end{conj} Remark \ref{rem293} (1)(2) apply to Conjecture \ref{comg294}.
+We use also the $\frak b$-deformed $A_{\infty}$ structure on Floer cohomology of the right hand side of (\ref{ringhomogeneral}).
+Then (\ref{ringhomogeneral}) becomes a ring homomorphism in this generality.
+See \cite{AFOOO1}. \end{enumerate} \end{rem} \begin{conj} We use quantum (higher) Massey product on $QH(X;\Lambda_{0,{\rm nov}})$ to obtain a filtered $A_{\infty}$ structure on it.
+(See \cite[Corollary 1.10]{fooo092}.)
+Then $(\ref{hatqmap})$ is extended to a filtered $A_{\infty}$ homomorphism. \end{conj} Remark \ref{rem293}.1 and 2 also apply to Conjecture \ref{comg294}.